 These are 100% digital banks.
 And since the RBI does not allow 100% digital banking operations, they cannot apply for a banking license.
 The expertise of these neo banks lies in tying technology and artificial intelligence together to offer personalized financial services to customers.
 It is offered at a minimal cost.

-How are Neo Banks different from traditional banks?
+How are Neo Banks Different from Traditional Banks?

 Traditional banks like HDFC, ICICI, Kotak, Axis, etc., have a wide physical presence with physical ATM outlets and bank branches.
 In addition to this, these traditional banks also offer digital banking or net banking services.
-This gives them a minor edge over the neo banks with an only online presence.
+This gives them a minor edge over the neo banks with only an online presence.

-- The customer base of neo banks is less compared to that of the traditional banks.
+- The customer base of neo banks is less compared to that of traditional banks.
 Neo banks have a long way to go before they take over the scale of business of conventional banks.

 - Traditional banks have deep pockets and significant funds compared to neo banks, which neo banks lack since most of them are still in the nascent stage in India.

 - Innovative app features give neo banks an advantage over traditional banks.
 However, neo banks have cutting-edge technology- something that traditional banks lack.
-We have heard about a few banks’ app having too many glitches and not being customer-friendly.
+We have heard about a few banks’ apps having too many glitches and not being customer-friendly.

-- A massive chunk of the customers neo banks cater to includes millennials, Gen Z, and young employees who want new-age fintech services that traditional banks currently do not service.
+- A massive chunk of the customer's neo banks cater to includes millennials, Gen Z, and young employees who want new-age fintech services that traditional banks currently do not service.
 However, the older generation, bigger corporations, and legacy companies are likely to continue with conventional banks, thanks to services like personal banking, relationship managers, etc.

-How are Neo Banks different from digital banks?
+How are Neo Banks Different from Digital Banks?

-Digital banks often exist as the online subsidiaries of established banking and financial institutions.
+Digital banks often exist as online subsidiaries of established banking and financial institutions.
 They may be backed by larger financial institutions and have a few physical branches.